 Uranium need for supplying growing global nuclear-generating capacity is seen at 80,383 tonnes in 2020, rising to 90,780 tonnes in 2025, and 106,301 tonnes in 2030.
 However, estimated total production of uranium is seen at 75,000 tonnes by 2020 and around 85,000 in 2025.
 That's obviously short of what's needed.

 As a recent Morningstar report noted:

-That note also touches another pressing problem — namely: “Low uranium prices since Fukushima have left the project cupboard bare.”
+The note also touched another pressing problem, namely: “Low uranium prices since Fukushima have left the project cupboard bare.”